talmolab/sleap-cuda-container/sleap_vscode_tunnel/README.md

 - `bash` is the command that gets executed inside the container, which in this case is to start the bash shell.
 - Order of operations is 1.
 Pull (if needed): Get a pre-built image from a registry.
 2. Run: Start a container from an image.

+## Connect to Remote Container with VS Code Remote Tunnel

+Documentation for VS Code Remote Tunnels is [here](https://code.visualstudio.com/docs/remote/tunnels).

+1. Run the container on your remote machine.
+  - The tunnel will be started in the container.
+2. Check the logs of your running container for directions to authenticate using Github.
+  - Should see something like `To grant access to the server, please log into https://github.com/login/device and use code 2346-530B`.
+3. Once authenticated, the logs should say `Creating tunnel with the name: <tunnel_name>`.
+You can connect to the container using the web address, where the web version of VS Code will be displayed in your containers environment, or using VS [Remote Tunnels Extension](https://code.visualstudio.com/docs/remote/tunnels#_remote-tunnels-extension) for VS Code.
+Install the VS Code extension or your local machine.

 ## Contributing

 - Use the `devcontainer.json` to open the repo in a dev container using VS Code.